neurohackweek/advancedunix/_episodes/01-first-part.md

 >As you can see, there are indeed more anatomical scans in the first session than in the second.
 We'll have to do a more complex inventory of data.

 ## Regular expressions
 Regular expressions (or regexps) are sequences of characters that describe a pattern to match to other strings of characters.
 They are implemented in many "little languages" as a way to describe search strings to be used in many contexts.
 One confusion is that there are two major flavors of regexps: basic and extended.
-Different UNIX utilities will use one set or the other - so if you are baffled at why a tried and true expression is failing, check to see that it is supported.
+Different Unix utilities will use one set or the other - so if you are baffled at why a tried and true expression is failing, check to see that it is supported.
 Here is a good [reference] (http://cavepopo.hd.free.fr/wordpress/bash/about-regular-expressions-basic-extended-2) for basic versus extended regular expressions and more detail than we will cover here.
 Another confusion is that filename wildcards (globbing) are *not* regular expressions, although on the surface they are a bit similar.
 Specifically, the conventions for wildcards and regular expressions are different, and regular expressions are much richer.
 In wildcards, a `*` matches zero or more characters.
 In regular expressions, as shown in the table below, a `*` indicates zero or more repetitions of the character that preceeds it.

 Below is a simplified summary of commonly used regular expressions.
 (See a reference manual for complete details.)